oscarmash/ilba-docu/Varios-k8s/Cilium-Documentation/README.md

   * Role-based personas with specific access to Gateway API objects allow different teams to manage their routes independently without interfering with each other.
 * Which cilium-dbg subcommand is used to manage and retrieve information about network endpoints?
   * cilium-dbg endpoint
+* Which cilium-dbg subcommand allows you to directly access and manipulate local eBPF maps?
+  * cilium-dbg bpf
 * Which flag would you use with a cilium-dbg command to output the results in JSONPath format?
   * '-o jsonpath='{...}'' correctly uses the '-o' flag to specify JSONPath output.
 * You need to retrieve a list of all local endpoints in JSON format using the Cilium CLI.
 Which command should you use?